fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 <img src="../assets/img/eurobonus-guide/eb-award-chart-sas.webp" alt="EuroBonus Award Chart on SAS (2024)." />

-The Star Alliance part of the chart will be removed immediately, as redemptions will be stopped right away.
+The Star Alliance part of the chart may be removed immediately, as redemptions most likely be stopped right away.
 A new chart for redemptions on SkyTeam partners should come simultaneously or soon, depending on how fast they implement redemptions on those partners.

 The table below shows how many EuroBonus points you would need for a round trip flight on Star Alliance airlines as of today, excluding taxes and carrier-imposed fees.
 The price in points depends on your destination and travel class.